 The Bundled Payments for Care Improvement initiative includes two phases for Models 2, 3, and 4.
 Phase 1, also referred to as the “preparation” period, is the initial period of the initiative during which CMS and participants prepare for implementation and assumption of financial risk.
 Phase 1 participants transition to Phase 2, also referred to as the “risk-bearing” period, upon execution of an agreement with CMS.
 In BPCI an Awardee is the entity that assumes financial liability for the episode spending.
 Episode Initiators are health care providers that trigger BPCI episodes of care; they do not bear risk directly (unless they also serve as an Awardee) but participate in the model through an agreement with a BPCI Awardee.
 BPCI Episode Initiators include acute care hospitals, skilled nursing facilities, physician group practices, home health agencies, inpatient rehabilitation facilities, and long-term care hospitals that trigger an episode of care.

-As of October 1, 2015, the BPCI initiative has 1618 participants in Phase 2 comprised of 341 Awardees and 1277 Episode Initiators.
-The breakdown of participants by provider type is as follows: acute care hospitals (415), skilled nursing facilities (723), physician group practices (305), home health agencies (103), inpatient rehabilitation facilities (9), and long-term care hospitals (1).
-Some Awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.
+As of October 1, 2017, the BPCI initiative has 1191 participants in Phase 2 comprised of 252 Awardees and 939 Episode Initiators.
+The breakdown of participants by provider type is as follows: acute care hospitals (306), skilled nursing facilities (550), physician group practices (218), home health agencies (60), inpatient rehabilitation facilities (9) and Long Term Care Hospitals (0).
+Some awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.

 Episodes of Care

-Model 1 Awardees participate in all MS-DRGs.
+Model 1 Awardees participated in all MS-Diagnosis-Related Group (DRG).
 For Models 2, 3 and 4, there are 48 clinical episodes that participants are able to choose from.
 Click "Read More" below to see the DRGs that are included in each episode.

 Click "Read More" below to see the DRGs that are included in each episode.
 There are 48 episodes that participants were able to choose from.
 See details on the health care facilities and the episodes they will be testing.